Making Work From Home, Work For You

 Until recently, working from home was a coveted fantasy for much of the American workforce; a concept characterized by the luxury of zero commuting, extra time with family, and even

 working in pajamas all day.
-With the COVID-19 pandemic however, many people are learning that the romanticized view of remote work is far from the truth.
+At the onset of the COVID-19 pandemic and now the current work from home options, many people are learning that the romanticized view of remote work is far from the truth.
 The home office presents many roadblocks to productivity: distractions from kids, pets, and deliveries; internet outages; difficulties adjusting to digital meetings and new software; and challenges in maintaining team communication.
 Luckily, there are many strategies to help ease the paradigm shift from going to the office, to working from home.

 Our first piece of advice is crucial when working from home: remember that you’re still working and responsible for holding yourself accountable for professional expectations.